wookiekim/research_questions/terms_expressions.md

   * "We use the same training regime and hyperparams"

 15. "Our empirical study of the existence and nature of winning tickets invites a number of follow-up questions" - Discussion

+16. "Loss Landscape"
+* The initialization might land in a region of the loss landscape that is particularly amenable to optimization

+17. amenable
+* capable of being acted upon in a particular way; **susceptible to**